1024mb/fdroid_metadata_generator/README.md

 This is a JSON formatted file containing a single dict named `Replacements` which stores a dict containing search (key) and replace (value) mappings.

 The replacement file can be used to either replace parts of the package ID or all of it.
-After the first match all the rest search terms are skipped for the package, so a package can only be affected by one replacement at the same time.
+After the first match, all the rest of the search terms are skipped for the package, so a package can only be affected by one replacement at the same time.
 Included is an example file.
-Path to this file is specified with `-rf`/`--replacement-file`.
+Path to this file is specified with `--replacement-file`.

 -------------------------